cyclic-software/www/content/posts/aws-budget-alerts-based-on-cost.md

 image: https://uploads-ssl.webflow.com/60d0f077b69e2d8f2d246168/60edf34edabd24d29fa406fd_Screen%20Shot%202021-07-13%20at%204.10.34%20PM.png
 thumbnail: https://uploads-ssl.webflow.com/60d0f077b69e2d8f2d246168/60edf34edabd24d29fa406fd_Screen%20Shot%202021-07-13%20at%204.10.34%20PM.png
 ---
 If you have used AWS you know how costs can sneak up on you.
 I have experience getting a heart stopping bill at a previous startup.
-With Cyclic I&#39;ve decided I want to start adding controls and alerts from the start.
+With Cyclic I've decided I want to start adding controls and alerts from the start.

 ‍

-I recently found that AWS added Cloud Formation support for Budgets ([AWS::Budgets::Budget](https:&#x2F;&#x2F;docs.aws.amazon.com&#x2F;AWSCloudFormation&#x2F;latest&#x2F;UserGuide&#x2F;aws-resource-budgets-budget.html)).
+I recently found that AWS added Cloud Formation support for Budgets ([AWS::Budgets::Budget](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-budgets-budget.html)).
 You can create a quick budget to to notify you of either actual COST limits or FORECASTED cost limits.
 Here is a sample Cloud Formation example.

 ‍

-I have also been working on setting up [spike.sh](https:&#x2F;&#x2F;spike.sh) to use for an incident management and alerting platform.
+I have also been working on setting up [spike.sh](https://spike.sh) to use for an incident management and alerting platform.
 They accept SNS webhooks.
 So two Cloud Formation stacks later we can now get the budgets.amazonaws.com principal to publish alerts to an SNS topic that fires an https webhook at our spike.sh integration URL.
 This will trigger an incident and alerts.

 ‍